 2. Add 2-3 grams of dye into the pop up base mix bowl and mix thoroughly into the powder, if dye is required.

 3. Measure out 140ml of boiling water using a measuring container.
-For long term preservation of pop ups see step 3a.
+If preserving for long term use see step 3a below.

 3a.
-If using StarmerBaits boilie preserve, measure out 100ml of boilie water, then add 40ml of boilie preserve and mix together thoroughly.
+If using StarmerBaits boilie preserve, measure out 100ml of boiling water, then add 40ml of boilie preserve and mix together thoroughly.

 4. Add 3-5ml of your desired flavour to the boiling water.
-Check flavour strength, some strong flavours may only require 3ml, some may need more depending on preference.
+Check flavour strength, some strong flavours may only require 3ml.

-5. Add the water & flavour to the mixing bowl, mix until you achieve a firm, pliable, non sticky paste, use a suitable mixing spoon for this step (if not using a mixer) as the water will be hot.
+5. Add the water & flavour to the mixing bowl, mix until you achieve a firm, pliable, non sticky paste, use a suitable mixing spoon for this if not using a mixer as the water will be hot.